Avenidas Novas

 - Entrecampos Railway Station

-- Book Fair: held annually in June at Parque Eduardo Sétimo
+- Feira do Livro (Book Fair): held annually in June in Parque Eduardo VII